RealSports Baseball

-RealSports Baseball (also known as Super Baseball and simply as Baseball) is a 1982 sports video game developed and published by Atari, Inc. originally for the Atari 2600.
-It was also launched on the Atari 5200 and 7800 machines.
-A version for the Atari 8-bit family of home computers was also in development, but it was cancelled.
+RealSports Baseball (also known as Super Baseball and simply as Baseball) is a 1982 baseball video game developed and published by Atari, Inc. for the Atari 2600.
+It was later launched on the Atari 5200 and 7800 machines.
+A version for the Atari 8-bit computers was also in development, but was cancelled.

 The game was developed in response to an aggressive marketing campaign by Mattel and released as part of the RealSports game series.
 The Atari 5200 version of the game was positively reviewed both contemporarily and retrospectively.
 The game has been re-released by Atari SA who inherited the intellectual property in the game.